PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features

 \section{Conclusion and Future Work}

-In this work, we propose {\name}, a new approach for detecting prompt injection attacks. {\name} is based on the observation that the residual stream vector for the final input token from an injection-critical layer captures distinguishing features between clean and contaminated prompts.
+In this work, we propose {\name}, a new approach for detecting prompt injection attacks. {\name} is based on the key observation that instruction-tuned LLMs inherently encode distinguishable internal representations for prompts containing injected instructions.
 Our experimental results demonstrate that {\name} is both effective and efficient in detecting a wide range of prompt injection attacks, i.e., heuristic-based attacks and optimization-based attacks (including strong, adaptive attacks) across multiple benchmark datasets.
 Moreover, our results show {\name} significantly outperforms multiple baselines developed in both industry and academia.
 An interesting direction for future work is to extend {\name} to detect prompt injection attacks in other domains, such as multi-modal LLMs.